patricksurry/g3/README.md

 ### Display real metrics

-We've built a panel, but it's displaying fake metrics.
+We've built a panel, but by default it displays fake metrics generated in the browser.
 G3 normally polls an external URL for metrics, and expects a response containing a [JSON](https://www.json.org/json-en.html) dictionary with an entry for each metric.
 Unless we specify a polling interval, it will check four times per second (an interval of 250ms).
 Let's add that to `panel.html`, replacing `panel('body');` with:

 ```js
 ...